-Online merchants are paying a $30 monthly fee for not being PCI Compliant - Many online credit card processors are now charging merchants monthly fees for not being PCI Compliant.
-Most haven't even caught onto this fee because they are not notified, don't receive paper statements, and never review their online statement in its entirety.
-Check your statements for this fee or talk to your credit card processor if you suspect this fee is being added to your bill.
+Many online credit card processors are now charging online merchants a $30 monthly fee for not being PCI Compliant.
+Many companies aren't even aware of this fee due to the fact that they aren't notified, or don't receive paper statements, and/or never review their online statement in its entirety.
+Make sure you always check your statements or talk to your credit card processor if you suspect this fee is being added to your bill.

 Why the PCI Compliant Fees?

-Due to the risks involved for processors, expect to see the possibility of this fee as a part of most payment processing plans going forward.
+Due to the risks involved for processors, expect to see the possibility of this fee as a part of most payment processing plans moving forward.

-You may be able to dodge this fee for the short term, but a better solution is to make sure your site is compliant.
-A few savvy payment processors are touting the fact that they don't levy this fee - as always - be sure to do full a full apples-to-apples investigation of their service offerings and all of their other fees before jumping to a new provider.
+Although you may able to dodge this fee in the interim, a better solution would be to make sure your website is compliant.
+A few savvy payment processors are touting the fact that they don't levy this fee.
+As with anything, make sure you do a full apples to apples comparison of a few vendors.
+Review their service offerings and all other fees before jumping to a new provider.

-Don't go canceling your merchant account or trying to switch to another processor who does not or will not charge you this compliance fee, because you are going to have this fee from now on, regardless of which processor you are with.
-Some processors are supplying their merchants with the results of the PCI security scan of their site, alluding to the fact that the listed "infractions" are resolved, the fees will stop.
+First off, don't panic.
+You shouldn't go canceling your merchant account or trying to switch to another processor who does not or will not charge you this compliance fee, because you are going to have this fee from now on, regardless of which processor you are with.
+Some processors are supplying their merchants with the results of a PCI security scan of their site, alluding to the fact that if the listed "infractions" are resolved, the fees will stop.
 In most cases, your web developer or ecommerce service should be able to remedy any true compliance issues.

 Some merchants are being prompted to download and install PC-based scanning software in order to be "compliant".
 First of all, never install anything without doing your homework.
 In most cases scanning software alone will not "automagically" make you compliant.
 If you are in doubt (and I highly recommend being in doubt) check with your processing company, your web developer, or your e-store provider before downloading and installing anything.